Guy Benjamin

+Guy Emory Benjamin (born June 27, 1955) is an American former professional football player who was a quarterback for six seasons in the National Football League (NFL).
+He played college football for the Stanford Cardinals (now Cardinal), earning consensus All-American honors in 1977.
+Benjamin was selected in the second round of the 1978 NFL draft.
+He won a Super Bowl as a backup quarterback with the San Francisco 49ers in January 1982.

 College career

-Benjamin played high school football at James Monroe High School in North Hills, California and matriculated at Stanford University in 1974.
+Benjamin played football at James Monroe High School in North Hills, California, and matriculated at Stanford University in 1974.
 He split starting time with Mike Cordova at first, but took over as full-time starter in 1976.
-In 1977, under coach Bill Walsh, Benjamin led Stanford to a 24-14 victory over LSU in the 1977 Sun Bowl and won both the Sammy Baugh Trophy (top passer in college football) and the W.J.
+In 1977 under head coach Bill Walsh, Benjamin led Stanford to a 24–14 victory over LSU in the Sun Bowl and won both the Sammy Baugh Trophy (top passer in college football) and the W.J.
 Voit Memorial Trophy, (outstanding college football player on the Pacific Coast).

-NFL career
+Professional career

-Benjamin was drafted by the Miami Dolphins in the second round of the 1978 NFL Draft.
+Benjamin was selected by the Miami Dolphins in the second round of the 1978 NFL draft.
 He played two seasons behind Bob Griese and Don Strock, then spent one season as Archie Manning's backup with the New Orleans Saints.
 He was reunited with Bill Walsh when he joined the San Francisco 49ers in 1981, where he earned a Super Bowl ring as Joe Montana's backup in Super Bowl XVI.
 He retired in 1984 following surgery.